qvantel/orcd/README.md

 orcD
 =======
 `orcD`, or `Operational Rated CDR Dashboard` is a proof of concept to visualize rated [CDR's](https://en.wikipedia.org/wiki/Call_detail_record) on a heat and world map.
-The heatmap is visualizing CDR's that has gone through some rating/billing system which has a product tied to it, which is visualized in the heatmap.
-The worldmap visualizes rated CDR's which has a roaming status in the record.
+The HeatMap is visualizing CDR's that has gone through some rating/billing system which has a product tied to it, which is visualized in the HeatMap.
+The GeoMap visualizes rated CDR's which has a roaming status in the record.

 ### Backend